 Alex Brunelle: The Lion King musical.

-Rich Anderson: Waiting in for an agent at Temple University’s Student Financial Services department.
+Rachel Anderson: Waiting in for an agent at Temple University’s Student Financial Services department.
 Words cannot describe the dullness.

 If you could name a child anything in the world, what would it be?